Exercise is Good For You and The Dog

 Our dogs are like our children.
 They deserve the best of care, both when you’re with them and when they’re not.
 Make sure your dog is properly exercised to keep him healthy and fit.

-Again a professional dog walker will take this into account
+Again a professional dog walker such as Finchley Dog Walker will take this into account

 With Kind Thanks to Sue of Tip Top Dog School for helping with the editing